aspirepress/AspireCloud/README.md

 7. Refresh the page.
 It should stop at the first line of execution.
 If not, repeat the steps and use `xdebug_info()` to verify XDebug’s activity.
 8. Once debugging works, remove the "Break at first line..." setting from Step #1 to allow the program to progress until it hits breakpoints.

+## Using https://api.aspirepress.local instead of localhost

+The local dev instance can be reached this way by enabling a [traefik](https://hub.docker.com/_/traefik) proxy server:

+    make traefik-up

+Next, add an entry to your `/etc/hosts` file (`C:\Windows\System32\drivers\etc\hosts` on Windows).

+    127.0.0.1 api.aspirepress.local
+    ::1       api.aspirepress.local

+### Note about SSL/TLS (https:// urls)

+Becase the proxy generates self-signed certs, you will get security warnings the first time you access the time your container after it is rebuilt.
+Any other access will also need to disable certificate validation.

+Also note that plain old http://api.aspirepress.local always works.

 ## Notes

 AspireCloud operates as an API and a pseudo pull-through cache against WordPress.org.
 This means that if AspireCloud provides the requested endpoint, it attempts to deliver the resource; otherwise, it passes the request through to WordPress.org and returns their response to the end user.